benbaptist/minecraft-wrapper/documentation/events.rst

         could be confusing to a player.
 If the event is aborted, consider some feedback to the client (a message, fake block, etc.)

-:Event: "player.interact"

-    :Module: parse_sb.py *(client/parse_sb.py)*

-    :Description:
-        Called when the client is eating food, pulling back bows, using buckets, etc.

-    :Payload:
-        :"playername": playername (not the player object!)
-        :"position":  the PLAYERS position - x, y, z, pitch, yaw :"action": "finish_using"  or "use_item"
-        :"origin": Debugging information on where event was parsed.

-    :Can be aborted/modified: Yes
-    :Comments:
-        Can be aborted by returning False.
-Note that the client may still believe the action happened, but the server will act as though the event did not happen.
-This could be confusing to a player.
-If the event is aborted, consider some feedback to the client (a message, fake particles, etc.)

 :Event: "player.createSign"